sosolimited/soso-lighting-cms/README.md

 CMS / Web GUI to control lighting applications.

 # Messaging Protocol
 The server shuttles socketio messages between any controlling clients (e.g. web CMS) and the lighting control app.
-There are messages the server can receive, and messages the lighting control app should expect to receive from the server.
+There are messages the server can receive from controlling clients, and messages the lighting control app should expect to receive from the server.
 Some messages require/attach meta data.
+See below for details.

 ## Server can receive:
 **on** - turn the lights on